 For more oxygen reaching your lungs, inhale with your nose and exhale with your mouth.
 You can inhale while exerting efforts, and exhales while releasing efforts, this will naturally help regulate your exercise with enough oxygen to your muscle training.

-5 simple workout using an exercise ball for beginners
+5 simple workouts using exercise ball for beginners

 This is a basic and simple workout using an exercise ball.
 This is good for your core stability and posture.
 Extra bonus: You can do this workout easily while sitting on the ball and reading some documents or watching the TV or Youtube for leisure.
 It is a convenient exercise in office or home